dllewellyn/AI-Tech-Scalers/presentation.md

 <div class="rdiv">

-<div class="headcount-right">AI-Optima: 6 people</div>
+<div class="headcount-right">AI-Optima: 12 people</div>

 ### The AI-Powered Approach

-Developers use Playwright with Meta Test Pilot and AI-powered testing environments for automated test generation, execution, and coverage expansion.
+Only 1 dedicated QA specialist, with the rest of the team using AI-powered testing tools (Playwright, LambdaTest, Co-Pilot) for automated test generation, execution, and coverage expansion.

 </div>